rust-lang/unsafe-code-guidelines/reference/src/glossary.md

 #### Interior mutability

-*Interior Mutability* means mutating memory where there also exists a live shared reference pointing to the same memory.
+*Interior Mutability* means mutating memory where there also exists a live shared reference immediately (i.e., non-transitively) pointing to the same memory.
 This propagates recursively through references, but not through raw pointers.
-So, for example, if data pointed to by a `&T` or `& &mut T` is mutated, that's interior mutability.
+So, for example, if data immediately pointed to by a `&T` or `& &mut T` is mutated, that's interior mutability.
-If data pointed to by a `*const T` or `&*const T` is mutated, that's *not* interior mutability.
+If data immediately pointed to by a `*const T` or `&*const T` is mutated, that's *not* interior mutability.

 "live" here means a value that will be "used again" later.
 This is not yet precisely defined, this will be fixed as part of developing a precise aliasing model.